siberianfox/tinygwiki/TinyG-Start.md

 #### TinyG Board
 You can get the TinyG controller board fully assembled from the [Synthetos Store](https://synthetos.myshopify.com/products/tinyg).
 Details of the board are in the diagram at the beginning of this page.

-#### Power Supply
-The drivers on the TinyG v8 are rated to 2.5A per winding per motor, but will actually do up to 3 amps with proper cooling.
-Almost every NEMA17 motor we have seen draws less than 2 amps.
-The exceptions are some of those very long NEMA17s with torque ratings above 90 Oz-in.
-Most NEMA 23's we are familiar with are between 2 and 3 amps (and should be fan cooled).

-We highly recommend a 24v-30v motor power input.
-While 12 volt operation is possible and entirely fine, running with a 24v power supply will allow the motors to be more responsive and actually run cooler (ironically).

-You might think that 4 motors at 2 amps per winding would require 4 motors * 2 windings * 2 amps = 16 amps to drive, but you'd be wrong.
-4 to 4.5 amps or above will handle this as not all motors + phases are ever maxed out at the same time.
-At 24 volts we like to have at least 4.5 amps for NEMA17's and 6 or more is recommended for NEMA23s.

-Here are a couple power supplies we like: [Meanwell NES-150-24](http://www.mouser.com/ProductDetail/Mean-Well/NES150-24/?qs=sGAEpiMZZMsPs3th5F8koDNPbuqd%252bfezne6r6bnnXjA%3d), [Meanwell NES-350-24](http://www.mouser.com/ProductDetail/Mean-Well/NES-350-24/?qs=%2fha2pyFaduhxfhzsenBkIkgMfhBr0hSVdTJWNZMLFL2wp6eI7VH7oQ%3d%3d)<br>You can usually hunt around and find this for < $50.
-They also make lower amperage supplies that are cheaper.

-PS Caveat: Be sure to switch the AC input from 240v to 120v if you are in the US or a 120v mains country.
-Most PSs will still work, but will audibly "click" and lose power if you don't set this correctly.
-Also, we've gotten Meanwell clones ordering from eBay - like Meigwei.
-Sheesh - they said I was ordering a Meanwell.

 #### Stepper Motors
-TinyG will work with bipolar and unipolar stepper motors.
-This covers most NEMA17 and NEMA23 motors you are likely to encounter.
+The next thing you chose (or is chosen for you) are the stepper motors.
+TinyG will work with  most NEMA17 and NEMA23 motors, and will work with bipolar and unipolar stepper motors.
+This covers most small motors you are likely to encounter.
 It will not work with motors wired as 5 wire "star configurations", so avoid these.

 We have never found a NEMA17 that would not work with TinyG, and almost every NEMA23 we have tried will work if rated up to about 3 amps per winding.
 We also routinely run NEMA34's, but not in high mechanical load situations.
 The motor's rated voltage is irrelevant and can be ignored.
 When running NEMA23's or any motor that draws more than 2 amps we recommend fan cooling.
 Note that most of the heat comes off the bottom copper, so be sure to provide air circulation for the **bottom of the board** as well as the top.